mchrdk/MMM-PollenForecast/README.md

 # MMM-PollenForecast

 This is a MagicMirror² module that displays pollen forecast information on your smart mirror.
-It retrieves data from the Pollentjek API (https://pollentjek.dk/api/middleware/pollen) and provides a visual representation of pollen levels for various allergens.
+It retrieves data from the Astma-Allergi pollen API and provides a visual representation of pollen levels for various allergens.

 ## Installation